onetep-devel/documentation/developer_area.rst

 ------------------------------------------------------------------------------------

 It would be best not to reinvent the wheel and use the one Jacek prepared in 2024.08.
-It uses Xubuntu-minimal 24.04 LTS.
+It uses ubuntu-server 24.04 LTS.

 In case anyone needs to create a new one at some point in the future, here goes: